 If you go to Zemun, you would certainly want to visit this historical structure.
 You can enter it and climb the narrow stairs up to the viewing platform, which is approximately mid way to the top.

-Views of the Danube river, Zemun and Belgrade in the distance from the tower are spectacular.
+Views from the tower of the Danube river, Zemun and Belgrade in the distance are spectacular.

 RETURN TO BELGRADE